 I have a great little service bell I picked up from a cheap store locally a few days ago and I particularly liked it because it has the words ‘don’t panic’ printed on it.
 With four kids and a busy schedule, these words are pretty relevant.
 But the bell was recorded to capture the sound of a hotel reception desk bell.
 I captured several different versions, from single rings, multiple impatient style rings (perfect for the angry guest hitting the bell hard trying to get the attention of the receptionist) through to broken bell ringing, drops and place downs on different surfaces.

 If you need this sound effect, you can grab them free here.

 I’ve taken some time this week to also record different sounds inside a few cars.
 First was the sound my car windscreen wipers make when run on a dry, or just dried windscreen.
 I happened to notice this by mistake the other day but just had to record it.
 It’s a cool, loud rubbing squeak that probably can also be used as source material for some pretty interesting sound design.

 Next up were more car doors opening and shutting, compartments, parking brakes and a few other sounds.
 You’ll find them over in the Car category.

 Computer keyboard typing

-I was asked in a request if I could provide some spacebar key hits on a computer keyboard.
-I have a little bluetooth keyboard that I’ve never recorded before so I used this to fulfil the request.
+I was asked in a request if I could provide some space bar key hits on a computer keyboard.
+I have a little Bluetooth keyboard that I’ve never recorded before so I used this to fulfill the request.
 But while I was set up to record, I also got some general tying sounds too which are free to use.

 Lastly for today, I’ll mention the armpit farts my son has managed to master (we all did it).
 They are so loud I just had to record him making the noises and uploaded them.
 Just search for them to find them!

 I’ve more free sound effects being uploaded this week so check the library for more in a day or so.
-As always, if there is something we are missing, let me know via the forum and I’ll see if I can create it.
+As always, if there is something we are missing, let me know.